parfeniukink/fambb-api/README.md

   - number of `last transactions`
   - exclude `categories` from costs calculations
 - authorization
-  - if user credentials are not valid - return the WWW-Authorization HTTP header with detaild according to the RFC6750
+  - if user credentials are not valid - return the WWW-Authorization HTTP header with details according to the RFC6750
   - use JWT for security

 # DEV SETUP